DTforMS/codepath-prework/README.md

 ## App Brainstorming (Step 4)

+App: Facebook Messanger

+App: Spotify
+Favorite Features:
+-Creating and sharing playlists with friends/followers -Song Suggestions, custome made playlists tailored to one's liking.
+-Podcasts as well as streaming available

+App: Discord
+Favorite Features:
+Threading: Creating threads for different topics
+Tagging: Being able to ping a specific user
+Social: Seeing friends' activity

+Favorite features
+Being able to change themes to pop culture items Customization
+Visual Effects

 ## Notes

 Describe any challenges encountered while building the app.
-    Only real challenge was locating some of the tools.
+Locating some of the tools.
 Exact verbiage might differ by a word or two.
+Also trying to create the URL for the GIF submission was a bit of a hassle in the beginning.
+But was able to work through it at the end pretty easily.

 ## License